 Delectable, delightful, decadent.
 This is the perfect sweet to serve guests with coffee after a dinner party.

-Serves 42 people Preparation time 2 minutes Cooking time 2hrs 30 minutes
+Serves 42 people Prep 2 minutes Cook 2hrs 30 minutes

 4oz /110g softened slightly salted butter